 - Use a good quality air purifier in all your home’s rooms.

-EMF Dangers: “Toxic Air” From EMF?
+What About EMF and “Toxic Air” From It?

 Avoiding Electro Magnetic Frequency Pollution.
 I’m including this one as it travels via the air.
 EMF Pollution can easily be #1 on this list as well.
 Saving the worst for last I’d like to say, but the environmental toxins and chemicals are up there with dangers to your human body and mind.